 Format - The book is in the familiar Rockfax format of full-colour photo topos, high quality route descriptions, with symbols, maps and all the other features that you have come to expect.
 The authors are Lee Proctor on his first Rockfax, and Mark Glaister, who has been producing Rockfax books for several years.

-Next Print Edition - A new edition of this book is planned for 2014 or 2015.
+Next Print Edition - A new edition of this book is planned for April/May/June 2015.

 The links take you to the relevant sections of the Rockfax Route Database.